Executives

 Deirdre Hanford – Chief Executive Officer & Trustee

-Hanford was appointed Chief Executive Officer and Trustee of Natcast, Inc. in January 2024.
+Deirdre Hanford was appointed Chief Executive Officer and Trustee of Natcast in January 2024.
 Prior to Natcast, Hanford served as an executive at Synopsys, a technology and market leader in electronic design automation and semiconductor design intellectual property.
 Over the span of thirty-six years, Hanford’s roles included being Chief Security Officer, Co-General Manager of the Synopsys Design Group, and leader of a variety of customer engagement, applications engineering, sales and marketing groups.

 James D. (Jim)Plummer profile picture